Appearance & Reality > The Lord Jesus Christ > Strong and weak

 And like a high wall in his own imagination.

 The rich man pictures his wealth as his strong city and high wall.
 He has a sense of security in his wealth and regards it as impregnable.
 This is a tendency the rich man has to guard against.
-But notice the word “imagination”.
-His sense of security exists in his imagination.
-In truth, it is neither a strong city nor a high wall that he imagines it to be.
+Take note of the word “imagination”.
+The rich man’s sense of security is just his own imagination.
+It is illusory.
+In truth, his wealth is neither a strong city nor a high wall.
 The preceding verse gives us the contrast.

 Proverbs 18:10